ColleagueRiley/mouse-and-window-icons/README.md

 ## mouse icon image

 ### X11
-First creaate an X11 cursor image using [`XcursorImageCreate`](https://linux.die.net/man/3/xcursorimagecreate).
+First, create an X11 cursor image using [`XcursorImageCreate`](https://linux.die.net/man/3/xcursorimagecreate).
 ```c
 XcursorImage* native = XcursorImageCreate(width, height);
 native->xhot = 0;
 native->yhot = 0;
 ```

-Then'll we'll make ap ointer to the pixel data and a pointer to the XCursor image's pointer data.
+Then we'll make a pointer to the pixel data and a pointer to the XCursor image's pointer data.

 ```c
 unsigned char* source = (unsigned char*) image;
 XcursorPixel* target = native->pixels;
 ```

-Nowe we can convert the pixel data to the X11 format.
+Now we can convert the pixel data to the X11 format.

-The X11 format uses BGRA with ints, we we must reorganize the array, apply the opacity and cast the data type manually.
+The X11 format uses BGRA with ints, we must reorganize the array, apply the opacity, and cast the data type manually.

 ```c
 unsigned int i;